uzzal71/bookstore/README.md

 # Configuration
 ### Step 0: Cloning the Project and Navigating to the Project Directory
-    - Clone the Project Repository:
+- Clone the Project Repository
     - Use the following command to clone the project repository:
-        ```bash
+        ```python
         git clone <repository-url>
         ```
-    - Change to the Project Directory:
+- Change to the Project Directory
-        ```bash
+    - After cloning, navigate to the project directory:
+        ```python
         cd <project-directory-name>
         ```
 ### Step 1: Create a .env file in the root directory